Timinator2000/Algorithm_X/18 - your turn/02 - harmless rooks cont.md

 # Harmless Rooks (cont.)

+On the previous page, the following task was proposed for Algorithm X:

+>Try to cover every `AttackLine` by placing rooks on open squares.
+If no solution exists that covers all `AttackLine`s, return the length of the partial solution that gets the closest.

 Algorithm X is designed to be efficient, and it is extremely efficient at identifying when paths are dead ends.
 As soon as Algorithm X determines a path will eventually be a dead end, all forward exploration stops and the algorithm backtracks.
 Without any customization, Algorithm X can quickly determine if __all__ `AttackLine`s can be covered, but it is not designed to tell us how close it can get to a proper solution when no full solution is possible.

 # Customizing Algorithm X To Be Inefficient